UK Driving Test Pass Rates 2026: Latest DVSA Stats, Faults & How to Pass First Time

 Pass rates for practical tests vary significantly across the country.

-Highest Pass Rates Across Great Britain
+Highest Practical Pass Rates in Great Britain

 Test centres in Scotland tend to have the highest practical pass rates, with nine Scottish centres appearing in the top ten list based on centres conducting at least 250 tests in the last year.